EarlGlynn/dplyr-for-beginners/README.md

-# dplyr-for-beginners
+# dplyr for beginners

-"dplyr for beginners" talk for KC R Users Group
+Notebook and slides for presentation at KC R Users Group, 2021-02-13